-He shook his head and said more stuff in Hungarian.
-“Airport no.”
+He shook his head and said something else in Hungarian, followed by “Airport no.”

-He sort of just stood there smiling and shaking his head, and I don’t know how to say “someone who worked at the train station told me to buy this” in Hungarian, so I just pointed at my ticket and said “….is okay?” and he laughed and said it was okay.
+He sort of just stood there smiling and shaking his head, and I don’t know how to say “someone who worked at the train station told me to buy this” in Hungarian, so I just pointed at my ticket and said “….is okay?” and he laughed and said “okay.”

-If it doesn’t say Ferihegy on the ticket, it’s not for the airport.
+The airport in Budapest is called Ferihegy.
+If your ticket doesn’t say Ferihegy, it’s not for the airport.